How to Delegate Work with 9 Simple Steps

 The closer you match, the more likely the end outcome will be successful.
 This will free you up to handle more higher value tasks.

 Be consistent with the type of task your delegating.
-For example, delegate the same type of task to the same individual, this will increase the individual’s aptitude and capabilities whilst creating a specialist in your team for those tasks.
+For example, delegate the same type of task to the same individual, this will increase their aptitude and capabilities whilst creating a specialist in your team for those tasks.

 Want help to improve your delegating skills?
 Live And Learn Consultancy’s popular Delegation Training Course is a great option.